August 20, 2018

 In all cases, the final decision on whether, how, and to what extent the university will conduct an investigation, and whether other measures will be taken in connection with a report of prohibited conduct, rests solely with the Title IX Coordinator.

-Intervention in lieu of investigation
+D. Intervention in lieu of investigation

-Some conduct reported under this policy may be appropriately addressed by intervention prior to or during an investigation.
+Some conduct reported under this policy may be appropriately addressed by intervention prior to an investigation.
 Intervention is a remedies-based, non-disciplinary approach designed to address reported behavior, prevent recurrence, and remedy effects without a formal finding of responsibility and without taking disciplinary action against a Respondent.